 FIG 5.
 Calibration plots with ICIs of the ICP, MCP, combined ICP and MCP hyperintensity signs, and the integrated clinicoradiologic model for predicting MSA-C. Calibration plots comparing the ICP sign (intercept = 0.12, slope = 1.25, ICI = 0.03), MCP sign (intercept = -0.13, slope = 0.71, ICI = 0.61), combined signs (intercept = 0.30, slope = 1.17, ICI = 0.62), and integrated model (intercept = 0.02, slope = 1.74, ICI = 0.03).
 The ICP sign demonstrates reliable calibration overall.
 Bars in the calibration plot denote observed outcome frequencies within each bin, reflecting the calibration level of the prediction model.
 The diagonal line indicates perfect calibration.
-Brier indicates the Brier score (average squared difference in predicted and actual probabilities); Emax/E90/ICI, the maximum/90th quantile/weighted average of absolute difference in predicted and actual calibrates.
+Brier indicates the Brier score (average squared difference in predicted and actual probabilities); Emax/E90/ICI, the maximum/90th quantile/weighted average of absolute difference in predicted and actual calibrated probabilities.

 of the HCB sign.
 While the MCP hyperintensity sign was more common than the ICP sign, it was also observed in >40% of patients with SCA.
-Previous studies have documented the MCP hyperintensity sign in varying conditions, including healthy individuals, and our research corroborates its presence in a notable proportion of patients with SCA.^{25,26} sign and progresses to a complete cruciform hyperintensity in advanced MSA.20 While Sugiyama et al30 found no significant group differences in the vertical line sign between patients with MSA-C and SCA3, our larger cohort demonstrated that it could differentiate MSA-C from SCAs.
+Previous studies have documented the MCP hyperintensity sign in varying conditions, including healthy individuals, and our research corroborates its presence in a notable proportion of patients with SCA. $^{25,26}$ sign and progresses to a complete cruciform hyperintensity in advanced MSA.
+While Sugiyama et al found no significant group differences in the vertical line sign between patients with MSA-C and SCA3, our larger cohort demonstrated that it could differentiate MSA-C from SCAs.
 This result may be explained by the greater statistical power of our study.

 More than one-quarter of patients with SCA had the HCB sign in our study.
-This finding is consistent with several reports showcasing the presence of the HCB sign in patients with SCA.^{8,27-29} The vertical line sign (also known as the vertical pontine hyperintensity) typically marks the initial stage of the HCB
+This finding is consistent with several reports showcasing the presence of the HCB sign in patients with SCA.8,27-29 The vertical line sign (also known as the vertical pontine hyperintensity) typically marks the initial stage of the HCB specificity of the ICP sign is particularly valuable, given the diagnostic challenges of SCA, which presents similar clinical symptoms and nonspecific imaging findings.
+Furthermore, incorporating age and disease duration into our model increased the test AUC to 0.98, marking the first attempt, to our knowledge, to establish an integrated clinicoradiologic model.

 The diagnostic performance for the ICP sign was the highest among the signs studied, notably for its specificity, which exceeded 95% in our test cohort.
-This specificity surpassed that of the HCB sign, an imaging biomarker currently recognized in the MDS consensus criteria for diagnosing MSA-C.1 The high specificity of the ICP sign is particularly valuable, given the diagnostic challenges of SCA, which presents similar clinical symptoms and nonspecific imaging findings.^{28,31,32} Furthermore, incorporating age and disease duration into our model increased the test AUC to 0.98, marking the first attempt, to our knowledge, to establish an integrated clinicoradiologic model.
+This specificity surpassed that of the HCB sign, an imaging biomarker currently recognized in the MDS consensus criteria for diagnosing MSA-C. The high

-Studies have demonstrated that 3D FLAIR sequences enable more detailed visualization of brainstem structures33 and provide superior lesion detection compared with conventional 2D-FLAIR in various white matter pathologies.^{34,35} Future studies using 3D FLAIR imaging techniques might further enhance the diagnostic accuracy of ICP assessment in differentiating MSA-C from SCA.
+Studies have demonstrated that 3D FLAIR sequences enable more detailed visualization of brainstem structures and provide superior lesion detection compared with conventional 2D-FLAIR in various white matter pathologies.
+Future studies using 3D FLAIR imaging techniques might further enhance the diagnostic accuracy of ICP assessment in differentiating MSA-C from SCA.